 7What did you go out into the wilderness to see?
 A reed shaken by the wind?
 8A man in soft raiment?
 10A prophet?
 Yes, and much more than a prophet.
 Behold, I send my messenger before thy face to prepare the way for thee.
 11No one greater born of a woman than John, but the least of these in my kingdom still is greater.
 14And if ye are willing to receive it, this is Elijah, that is to come.
 15He that hath ears to hear, let him hear.

 Different styles of church buildings.
 Especially because we're in movie land Los Angeles, several people told us about movie theaters re-purposed into churches.
 I mentioned new churches often begin by gathering for Sunday worship in a living room, school, or hotel function room.
-No one in our group was there at the time, but LCM started out in a dance studio.
+No one in our group was there at the time, but this church first gathered in a dance studio.
 Given that God apparently favors the unpretentious, what do we make of Center of the World Riverside Church in NYC?
 Can God be there as much as God is in a back alley outcast on the edges of existence in Chicago?